nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-info}
 > :information_source: **Note:**
 >
-> This box contains additional information or tips that can help you use EduConnect more effectively.
+> This box contains additional information that can help you use EduConnect more effectively.

 {: .alert .alert-success}
 > :bulb: **Tip:**